Discrete cosine transform: DCT V-VIII

-DCTs of types I–IV treat both boundaries consistently regarding the point of symmetry: they are even/odd around either a data point for both boundaries or halfway between two data points for both boundaries.
-By contrast, DCTs of types V-VIII imply boundaries that are even/odd around a data point for one boundary and halfway between two data points for the other boundary.
+DCTs of types I–IV treat both boundaries consistently regarding the point of symmetry: they are even or odd around either a data point for both boundaries or halfway between two data points for both boundaries.
+By contrast, DCTs of types V-VIII imply boundaries that are even or odd around a data point for one boundary and halfway between two data points for the other boundary.

-In other words, DCT types I–IV are equivalent to real-even DFTs of even order (regardless of whether $N$ is even or odd), since the corresponding DFT is of length $2(N-1)$ (for DCT-I) or $4 N$ (for DCT-II & III) or $8 N$ (for DCT-IV).
+In other words, DCT types I–IV are equivalent to real-even DFTs of even order (regardless of whether $N$ is even or odd), since the corresponding DFT is of length $2(N-1)$ (for DCT-I) or $4 N$ (for DCT-II and III) or $8 N$ (for DCT-IV).
 The four additional types of discrete cosine transform correspond essentially to real-even DFTs of logically odd order, which have factors of $N \pm {1}/{2}$ in the denominators of the cosine arguments.